TernaK/ternak.github.io/3D_geometry.md

   Coordinates of the optical center of the camera expressed in the camera frame.
 This is where the optical axis passed through the image.

-Effectively the intrinsic matrix is used to calculate the displacement of the point in space from the optical axis expressed in the image frame in pixels.
+Effectively the intrinsic matrix is used to calculate the displacement of a point in space from the optical axis expressed in the image frame in pixels.

 ### Deconstructing the extrinsic matrix